- Lead Organisation

-Evie Networks, working with project partners Tritium and ActewAGL (ACT), will deliver 158 fast charging stations across eight regions in Australia.
+The Evie Networks Future Fuels Public Fast Charging project working with project partners Tritium and ActewAGL (ACT), will deliver 158 fast charging stations across eight regions in Australia.

-The Australian electric vehicle (EV) industry is in the early stages of development.
+The Evie Networks Future Fuels Public Fast Charging project acknowledges that Australian electric vehicle (EV) industry is in the early stages of development.
 In cities and regional centres, charging blackspots (areas that do not have convenient access to public fast-charging stations) are an issue.
 Expanding the charging network will reduce barriers to uptake and support the growing number of Australian businesses and individuals that want to purchase an EV.

 This project will increase the availability of public fast-charging infrastructure to reduce blackspots and provide convenient recharging options for Australians.
 Evie Networks will install a network of 158 public fast-charging stations across Australia.
 Each station will provide at least two designated parking spots for EV charging and will have a capacity of at least 100 kW.